 Legacy Systems are not the problem.

 I deal with this “legacy system” issue almost every day.
 The common complaint is, “Our systems won’t let us do this.”
 But, in the last three years, that excuse has become hollow.
 (By the way, I’m talking about community banks.
 That’s what I know.
-Big banks are not my thing, and besides, those guys aren’t exactly limited by anything, except perhaps, the inclination.)
+Big banks are not my thing, and besides, those guys aren’t exactly limited by anything, except perhaps, the inclination.
+NOTE: this principle applies to a lot of companies, not just financial institutions.)

-Think about this: community financial institutions have an extremely critical need to increase efficiency.
+Think about this: companies, especially financial institutions, have an extremely critical need to increase efficiency.
 I doubt there’s any opposition to this statement.
-Two areas that cry out for a heavy dose of efficiency are the deposit and loan operations area.
+For a financial, two areas that cry out for a heavy dose of efficiency are the deposit and loan operations area.

 I have clients who have an automated loan and deposit application system.
 However, once the application is approved, their loan and deposit ops people still have to manually input the data from the app into the core system.
 Am I the only one who thinks this is crazy?